SwiftGuides/Fix-Bridging-Header-Path-With-Universal-Path/README.md

 ```

-#### Note :- that if your project is a swift module (framework) then, as pointed out in the comments, you might prefer
+#### Note :- If your project is a swift module (framework) then, as pointed out in the comments, you might prefer

 ### (Highly Recommended)